-Spain’s total population amounts to 46 million.
-However, over 11% of its residents went through the process of moving to Spain from various foreign countries.
-If you are considering moving to Spain, you can find some information for expats below.
-We’ll help you find out whether a move to Spain is right for you!
+Spain’s total population amounts to approximately 47.8 million.
+However, over 14% of its residents made the move to Spain from abroad.
+If you are also considering moving to Spain, you can find some information below that will help you find out whether it is the right choice for you!

 Moving to Spain does not necessarily mean lying on the beach all day long.
-With a total area of over 500,000 km², moving to Spain can also mean living in a landscape of reddish earth dotted with olive groves, or on sparsely vegetated plains.
+With a total area of over 500,000 km², Spain boasts a landscape of reddish earth dotted with olive groves, and sparsely vegetated plains.
 Contrary to popular clichés, you can find very arid mountainous regions in Spain as well.

 Due to the country’s size, Spain’s climate differs greatly from region to region.
-In the Basque country, you should expect a maritime climate with cooler summers and mild winters.
+In the Basque country, you can expect a maritime climate with cooler summers and mild winters.
 The central plateau offers the two extremes of scorching summers and icy winters, whereas southern Andalusia has a Mediterranean climate.
-Furthermore, moving to Spain’s Atlantic coast means four rather rainy seasons.
+Meanwhile, four rather rainy seasons are typical of Spain’s Atlantic coast.

-If you consider moving to Spain, but do not yet know where to go, the fact that over 16% of Madrid’s population is made up of international residents may pique your interest.
-The cost of living in Madrid is also lower than in other European capitals.
-Some of the best international schools for British, American, French, and German expats, to name a few, abound throughout the city.
+If you consider moving to Spain but do not yet know where to go, the fact that a significant percentage of Madrid’s population is international may pique your interest.
+The cost of living in Madrid is also lower than in other European capitals such as Brussels, Amsterdam, or Berlin.
+Some of Spain’s best international schools for British, American, French, and German expats, for example, abound throughout the city.

-If the weather is an important criterion in your decision to move to Spain, the capital of Andalusia in southern Spain might be of interest.
+If the weather is an important criterion for choosing your destination in Spain, the capital of Andalusia in the south might be of interest to you.
 Seville is a culturally rich city with a high number of annual visitors.
-Many European retirees, e.g. from Germany, Sweden, or the UK, choose to move to Spain and live along the Costa del Sol, due to the warm climate and the endless sandy beaches.
+Many European retirees, e.g. from Germany, Sweden, and the UK, choose to live along the Costa del Sol, enjoying the warm climate and the endless sandy beaches.

 Almost every Spanish city offers a variety of leisure activities, such as yachting in Barcelona, enjoying an opera in Madrid, or learning flamenco dancing in Seville.
-Moving to Spain as an art aficionado is definitely a good choice.
-Artists such as Salvador Dalí, Gaudi, and Pablo Picasso were Spanish nationals and used their country as a source of inspiration.
+Moreover, moving to Spain is definitely a good choice for art aficionados: artists such as Salvador Dalí, Gaudi, and Pablo Picasso were Spanish nationals and used their country as a source of inspiration.

-After moving to Spain, a good way to submerge yourself in Spanish culture is visiting one of the countless festivals in different cities over the year: Valencia’s famous Fallas festival in March is full of folklore processions and fireworks.
-The encierros (running of the bulls) in towns throughout Spain, especially Pamplona, also attract lots of daredevils every summer.
+After your move, a good way to immerse yourself in Spanish culture is visiting one of the countless festivals held in different cities over the year: Valencia’s famous Fallas festival in March is full of folkloric processions and fireworks while the running of the bulls (encierros) in towns throughout Spain, especially Pamplona, attract lots of daredevils every summer.